BerndHagen/Medio-Universal-Downloader/README.md

-# **Medio - YouTube Converter**
+# **Medio - Universal Downloader**

-**Medio** is a user-friendly software for downloading YouTube content.
+**Medio** is a user-friendly software for downloading video content from various online platforms.
 Whether you're looking to save videos, extract audio or download entire playlists, Medio provides an all-in-one tool to meet your needs.
-Its simple, intuitive interface lets you quickly input a YouTube link, choose your desired quality and filename, and start the download with just a few clicks.
+Its simple, intuitive interface lets you quickly input a URL, choose your desired quality and filename, and start the download with just a few clicks.

 ### **Key Features**

-- **Video Downloads:** Download YouTube videos in a variety of formats and qualities, so you can enjoy your favorite content offline whenever you need it.
+- **Video Downloads:** Download videos from various platforms in a variety of formats and qualities, so you can enjoy your favorite content offline whenever you need it.
-- **Audio Extraction:** If you only need the audio, Medio makes it easy to extract and download the audio from any YouTube video.
+- **Audio Extraction:** If you only need the audio, Medio makes it easy to extract and download the audio from any supported video.
 - **Playlist Downloads:** With Medio, you can download entire playlists at once, saving you time and effort.
 This is especially helpful for users who want to bulk-download videos for offline viewing.
+- **Universal Downloads:** Download videos from numerous platforms and websites, making it a truly universal downloader for your media needs.

 ### **Supported Formats**